HimoriK/book/src/ch04-01-what-is-ownership.md

 <span class="caption">Figure 4-3: Another possibility for what `s2 = s1` might
 do if Rust copied the heap data as well</span>

-Earlier, we said that when a variable goes out of scope, Rust automatically calls the `drop` function and cleans up the heap memory for that variable.
+When a variable goes out of scope, Rust automatically calls the `drop` function and cleans up the heap memory for that variable.
 But Figure 4-2 shows both data pointers pointing to the same location.
 This is a
 problem: when `s2` and `s1` go out of scope, they will both try to free the same memory.
 This is known as a *double free* error and is one of the memory